Large-scale Environmental Data Science with ExaGeoStatR: Introduction

-The $(i,j)$-th element of $\Sigma$, $\Sigma_{ij}=C(\mathbf{s}_i,\mathbf{s}_j)$, where the covariance function $C(\mathbf{s}_i,\mathbf{s}_j)$ is assumed to have a parametric form with unknown vector of parameters $\boldsymbol \theta$.
-Various classes of valid covariance functions can be found in \citet{cressie}.
+The $(i,j)$-th element of $\mathbf{\Sigma}$ is $\Sigma_{ij}=C(\mathbf{s}_i,\mathbf{s}_j)$, where the covariance function $C(\mathbf{s}_i,\mathbf{s}_j)$ is assumed to have a parametric form with unknown vector of parameters $\boldsymbol \theta$.
+Various classes of covariance functions can be found in e.g. \cite{cressie}.
 For simplicity, in this work, we assume the mean vector $\boldsymbol{\mu}$ to be zero to focus on estimating the covariance parameters.
 We choose the most popular isotropic Mat{\'e}rn covariance kernel, which is specified as,